ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 .. _static_groups_of_dynamic:

-Static Groups of Dynamic Groups
+Static groups of dynamic groups
 ===============================

 When defining groups of groups in the static inventory file, the child groups